seanmarcia/codeforgood.io/projects.md

 Every child has the right to happiness and to grow up in a safe environment.
 Unfortunately, among the poor of northern Thailand, especially the hilltribes, this right is often not realized.
 The cities in northern Thailand are full of children who have left school as early as the fourth grade, to struggle earning money for their family.
 Worse yet, the extreme poverty of the region is fertile ground for those wishing to traffic women and children to wealthier areas of the country.
 The [Mirror Foundation](https://www.themirrorfoundation.org/themirrorfoundation/index.php/21-current-projects/project-to-combat-trafficking-in-women-and-children) is working to prevent this.
 We'll be helping them with a facial recognition application to help identify trafficked children.

+#### Meta

+Code For Good is a non-profit, too :) The organizers will be leading a very informal team to work on the Code For Good website and brainstorm ideas for future events.
+We strongly encourage attendees to consider our partner non-profits' projects first, but feel free to drop by and give us any feedback or ideas during the event.

 #### More to come!

-We're finalizing project ideas with organizations like Free Geek, the World Wildlife Fund, PDX Resistance, and others.
+We're finalizing project ideas with organizations like the World Wildlife Fund, PDX Resistance, and others.
 If you want to suggest a project for us to work on,
 [there is still time!](https://docs.google.com/forms/d/e/1FAIpQLSeDhmp0I_qW08biCxt0uMwvAkWmLvwkWefZ4_Yt9NgEASKBrA/viewform)